Skytheredhead/notanollamawrapper/README.md

-# naow - not another ollama wrapper
+# naow - not an ollama wrapper

 Optimized for speed and doesn't rely on Ollama or any other app behind the scenes.